jomiq/STM32F7xx-template/readme_first.txt

-This is based on the ChibiOS/RT demo project for ARM-Cortex-M7 STM32F746.
+Template project based on the ChibiOS/RT demo project for ARM-Cortex-M7 STM32F746, modified for development using vscode and manual makefiles.
+ChibiOS is included as a git submodule.

-- Added the ChibiOS github mirror as submodule b/c whynot.
+This is the original readme.txt documentation included at the end of this file.
+Please use README.md and sphinx for documentation.

 *****************************************************************************
 ** ChibiOS/RT port for ARM-Cortex-M7 STM32F746.                            **